F5Networks/f5-azure-arm-templates/experimental/standalone/n-nic/prod_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
-The solution can optionally also add additional NIC(s) to the BIG-IP to be used as needed.
+This template can optionally also add additional NIC(s) to the BIG-IP to be used as needed.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard on-premise-like cloud design where the  BIG-IP VE instance is running with a management, front-end application traffic (Virtual Server) and back-end application interface.

 The BIG-IP VE has the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.